metno/genchem/doc/GenChemDoc_quickstart.rst

    tstart = 43200., ! start at 12:00
-  ! end time is absolute time -> total runtime is tend - tstart! tend = 302400.,  ! three days on top of 12 hours dt = 30.         ! time-step for numerical simulations
+  ! end time is absolute time -> total runtime is tend - tstart! tend = 302400.,  ! three days on top of 12 hours tend = 129600.,  ! one day on top of 12 hours
+   dt = 30.         ! time-step for numerical simulations
    doy = 182,        !
 Day of the year

+(In config files, variables can be given multiple times.
+The  last entry given is used, in this case we get tend = 129600 s.)

 Geographical location
 .....................